Information for recording COVID-19 in a patient's health record.

 This information is for GPs, hospital clinicians and their software industry partners.
 It should be used to record details of COVID-19 in the affected patient's health record.

-Further SNOMED CT concepts for coding COVID-19 symptoms, signs, complications, testing and surveillance are in development and available as pre-release content.
-We encourage early use of the new content to build knowledge of the virus.
+Further SNOMED CT concepts related to COVID-19 are in development and available as pre-release content.
+We encourage early use of the new content to record symptoms and higher index of suspicion criteria.
 See the COVID-19 SNOMED CT Draft Guide published by SNOMED International for further information and the chance to review and contribute to revisions of the guide as it develops.

 |Concept||SNOMED CT code||Medtech code||Profile code||ICD-10-AM|

 |Not a case||688232241000119100|